 This will be the year that gene editing in health care moves to center stage.
 Researchers in California used a new technique in 2017 to alter a patient’s DNA in an effort to treat a metabolic disease called Hunter syndrome.
 Health care is about to make a tremendous leap forward with respect to treating genetic disorders.
 Similarly, micro-technology is about to revolutionize medical testing with trackable pills that collect information about a patient throughout their day.
 The morality of new medicine starts to get serious attention.

 One of the consequences of the big GOP tax bill will be the impact it will have on Europe’s not so robust economy.
 The disparity in corporate tax rates was a boon to Europe, but now the roles are reversed and companies will begin to repatriate cash and jobs to the United States this year.
-This will put more pressure on the EU and on pro-EU parties, as the nationalist parties are just starting the get their act together.
+This will put more pressure on the EU and on pro-EU parties, as the nationalist parties are just starting the become organized.
 This will also cause the Brexit negotiations to fail and it will bring down the Theresa May government.

 At the same time, the various nationalist parties on the Continent will continue to grow their support due to the intractable migrant problem and the establishment’s inability to formulate a coherent response.
 Emmanuel Macron will push through a set of immigration reforms that will legitimize the nationalists parties and increase demands for reform in the rest of the EU.
 Even more frightening to the European establishment, Sebastian Kurz, the new Austrian Chancellor, will start talking with the Visegrád Group about cooperation.